RockSolidProject/WebScraper/README.md

 # Welcome to our admin pannel / web scraper app
-This app allows admins to connect with our backend server from our WebApp reposatory ([WebApp reposatory link](https://github.com/RockSolidProject/WebApp)), then they can manage the data in our aplication and also add data with scraping from websites (that contain climbing centers, areas and routes in Slovenia):
+This Kotlin based desktop app allows admins to connect with our backend server from our WebApp reposatory ([WebApp reposatory link](https://github.com/RockSolidProject/WebApp)), then they can manage the data in our aplication and also add data with scraping from websites (that contain climbing centers, areas and routes in Slovenia):
 * Climbing areas and routes: https://www.plezanje.net/plezalisca/slovenija
 * Climbing centes: https://ksp.pzs.si/plezalisca.php?tip=3